isomerpages/moe-sls/latest-news/changelog/_posts/2024-09-27-post-What's new in R2.md

 image: /images/FaviconLight.png
 variant: markdown
 ---
-<h1>What's new in R2</h1>
+<h1>What's new in R2 | With links to User Guide</h1>
-<p>This changelog details the updates and new features that will be introduced in the upcoming SLS Release 2, scheduled for release on November 27, 2024.
-Please note that SLS will be unavailable from 26 November 00:00 to 27 November 23:00 to facilitate this release.</p>
+<p>This changelog details the updates and new features that will be introduced in the upcoming SLS Release 2, scheduled for release on November 29, 2024.
+Please note that SLS will be unavailable from 28 November 00:00 to 29 November 23:00 to facilitate this release.</p>
 <h2><img src="/images/Icons/Star.svg" style="width:3rem; display: inline;">Features for All Users</h2>
 <ol>
 <li><details><summary><h4>Search</h4></summary>